 Successful business owners understand the importance of returning customers.
 Knowing the desires and values of customers is vital to survival.
 Many successful organizations now recognize the importance of regularly surveying their customers.
 A dedication to the survey process reaps the reward of increased knowledge about customer behavior and increased profitability.

 But not all customers are alike.
-A recent study conducted by the National Business Research Institute (NBRI) examined the attitudes of men and women in an on-line survey including 50,000 responses from casino customers.
-The survey, which was conducted from February through December in 2006, revealed that men and women are not identical in how they evaluate businesses.
+A recent study conducted by the National Business Research Institute (NBRI) examined the attitudes of men and women in an online survey including over 50,000 responses from casino customers.
+The survey, which was conducted from February through December, revealed that men and women are not identical in how they evaluate businesses.